judesantos/go-chat/README.md

   ./server_test
   ```

-  To run repeatedly in parallel using workers
+  To run tests repeatedly in parallel using workers

   ```bash
   ./server_test -r 1000 -w 10